 Co-curricular activities vary from school to school.
 Help your child pick an activity that they enjoy participating in as this will likely make the entire process easier on everyone involved without everyone losing their mind.
 It might be a good practice to schedule your child for an activity that is directly after school instead of Saturdays.
 This will give kids time to do something else in between their regular classes and when they have to sit down to do their homework and study.

 Taking a break in between classes and homework will help your child have time to mentally process what they have learned throughout the day.
 They will then later be able to make better use of that information to apply it to their homework and studying.
-It is usually not the best idea to go from classes to study as children are mentally tired from sitting around learning all day.
-An activity which incorporates physical exercise can help to provide a change of pace in addition to teaching children to include physical activity in their daily lives.
+It is usually not the best idea to go from class to study as children are mentally tired from sitting around learning all day.
+An activity that incorporates physical exercise can help to provide a change of pace in addition to teaching children to include physical activity in their daily lives.

-If your child is not into sports, perhaps a band, chess club, art club, or debate team is more up their ally.
+If your child is not into sports, perhaps a band, chess club, art club, or debate team is more up their alley.
 The number of co-curricular activities available is usually extensive enough that your child will be able to choose one which allows them to have fun, learn social skills and responsibilities, and learn other skill sets which they will be able to put to good use as they grow.

 What should I do about my child’s CCA choices?